 ANTH 208 Language, Culture and Society • 5 Cr.

 Explores the role of language in culture and society.
 Course covers tools for analyzing language, and examines cross-cultural and cross-linguistic variation.
 There is a focus on cultural and social issues, such as attitudes toward regional and social dialects, correlations between social groupings and language behavior, the influence of language on thought, and the life and death of languages.
-Note: Fulfills Humanities course requirement at BCC.
+Note: Fulfills Humanities course requirement at BC.
 Previously ANTH 200.

 After completing this class, students should be able to: